Appearance

 Replying via email or on GitHub

-Reviewable will do its best to parse incoming messages and split them up into the appropriate comment threads.
-This only works well, however, if you leave all the separators and comment links in place so be sure not to mangle a quoted message too much in your reply.
 Quoted chunks will be shown in Reviewable if they are woven into your reply, but omitted otherwise (whether the message is top- or bottom-quoted).
-Any parts of the message that can't be conclusively tied to a specific discussion will show up in a top-level comment instead.
+Any parts of the message that can't be conclusively tied to a specific discussion thread will show up in a top-level discussion instead.

 TIP